Catherine Radziwill: Biography

 In 1884, Nouvelle Revue published a series of articles written as letters to a young diplomat by the elderly Count Paul Vasili.
-The articles were critical of Berlin society and full of damaging gossip about the imperial court.
-The publication of the articles, collected in the book Berlin Society, created a great scandal at the court.
-Count Paul Vasili was a fictional character and a subsequent investigation indicated Auguste Gérard, the empress' French reader, as the author.
-Only in 1918 in her book Confessions of the Czarina, Radziwiłł admitted that she was the author of Berlin Society.
+The articles were critical of Berlin society and full of damaging gossip about the Imperial Court.
+The publication of the articles, collected in the book Berlin Society, created a great scandal.
+Count Paul Vasili was a fictional character and investigation indicated that Auguste Gérard, French reader to the Empress Augusta, was the author.
+Only in her 1918 book Confessions of the Czarina did Radziwiłł admit that she was the author of Berlin Society.
 The confusion was aggravated as other anonymous writers also began to use the pen-name Count Paul Vasili.

-After the publication of Berlin Society, Radziwiłł began to be seen with suspicion in Berlin.
-When her father died in Russia in April 1888, Radziwiłł decided to stay in St. Petersburg where her youngest son, Casimir, was born the same year.
-At the Russian court, Princess Radziwiłł had a prominent position.
-She became a friend and admirer of Konstantin Pobedonostsev.
+After the publication of Berlin Society, Radziwiłł was seen with suspicion in Berlin.
+In 1886, her husband sent their daughters to live with an aunt and the marriage was over.
+She moved to St. Petersburg and achieved a prominent position at the Russian court.
 Her political leanings, which were very liberal in Berlin, turned to staunchly conservative in Russia.
-She also began an affair with General Peter Alexander Cherevin, court commandant, head of the Third Section of the Okhrana, and one of Tsar Alexander III's few trusted friends.
-During the late 1880s and early 1890s, Princess Radziwiłł reached the pinnacle of her life and of her influence at the court.
-Her situation suffered a sharp downturn with the deaths of Tsar Alexander III in 1894 and of her lover Cherevin in early 1896.
-Estranged from her husband and children, she moved to London and earned some money writing articles for hungry American magazines and newspapers chronicling British society, but she accumulated debts.
+She became a friend and of the statesman Konstantin Pobedonostsev, and one of Tsar Alexander's few trusted friends.
+She also began an affair with General Peter Alexander Cherevin, court commandant and head of the Third Section of the Okhrana.
+During the late 1880s and early 1890s, she was at the pinnacle of her influence at the court, but with the deaths of both the Tsar and Cherevin in 1894, her situation suffered a sharp downturn.
+Estranged from her husband and children, she moved to London and earned money writing articles chronicling British society for American magazines and newspapers.

-Cecil Rhodes and Radziwill initially became friends in Cape Town, but Rhodes, who some writers and academics have suggested, was allegedly homosexual, pulled away from her and ignored her persistent correspondence.